sandstorm12/Footefield/pose_estimation/README.md

 1. Feature: Add tracking id to the recorded poses
 1. Refactor: Merge wholebody scripts with the normal ones
 1. Refactor: Separate global param calculation from the triangulation script
+1. Bug: Make the config path mandatory when the default path is not given

 ## Known issues